Sleep Disorder Dentist in League City, TX

 - Increased risk of diabetes and heart disease

 If you think you or a loved one may be suffering from sleep disordered breathing, do not hesitate to call our office and make an appointment with our dentist.
-There are ways to treat this disorder, including alternatives to CPAP machines.
+There are ways to treat this disorder, including alternatives to CPAP machines such as mouth appliances.
 We look forward to helping you get the good night’s sleep you need to maintain good health.